Delaram-M/coffee-vending-machine-sales-report/README.md

 1. Tuesday (~18.6k sales)
 2. Monday (~17.9k sales)

-THe following are the days of week with the lowest sales:
+The following are the days of week with the lowest sales:
 1. Sunday (~13.9k sales)
 2. Saturday (~15.2k sales)